 3. Incentives for Reservation of Conservation Easements.

-The applicant and the City may negotiate a development agreement which ensures the preservation of
+The applicant and the City may negotiate a development agreement which ensures the preservation of habitats through the granting of conservation easements.

 SECTION 3.4 PROTECTING ENVIRONMENTALLY SENSITIVE LANDS DURING CONSTRUCTION

 When construction is proposed on or adjacent to environmentally sensitive lands, clearly identified and documented methods and techniques to protect such environmentally sensitive lands shall be submitted to and approved by the Administrative Official as a condition of issuance of a Site Development Permit.
 Such methods and techniques shall include, but not be limited to, storage and removal of materials, equipment and debris; erosion control measures; measures to insure revegetation and/or stabilization of disturbed areas; measures to protect existing natural vegetation and habitat and methods to prevent pollution of wetlands and groundwater.